What’s going on with your Monstera leaves? Are they turning yellow and falling off the plant? What causes Monstera leaves to turn yellow?

 On the other hand, lack of sunlight will slow growth and cause the Swiss Cheese Plant leaves to turn yellow.
 Avoid such issues by moving your plant accordingly.
 Preferably, please place it in an area it can receive a few hours of bright morning sunlight or use magic mirrors to reflect light into the room.
 During the winter months, I supplement all of my plants with a grow light.

-We have multiple Haus Bright LED Grow Light Bulbs in our house. **I have a blog post about how I use artificial light for my houseplants that you might love to read: HERE.
+We have multiple Haus Bright LED Grow Light Bulbs in our house.

 Signs that there is too much light:

 Monstera leaves can get sunburned if exposed to too much direct sunlight.
 The affected leaves may have discolored, browned, or bleached leaf tips.
-Leaf wilting and drooping can be caused by bone dry soil.
+Leaf wilting and drooping can be caused by bone-dry soil.
 You can prevent this by removing sunburned leaves and keeping your Monstera away from direct sunlight.

 Signs that there is too little light:

 Monsteras love bright but indirect light.
 They will tolerate living in low light, but they will grow very slowly and possibly very leggy, and the leaves will have little to no holes or slits in them.
 Remember to rotate it every so often to get light on all sides.
 During the winter and fall, I use a plant light to supplement less sunlight to keep my Monsteras happy.

 Fun Fact | What are the splits in Monstera leaves called?

 Monsteras are famous for their natural leaf holes, hence the nickname “Swiss Cheese Plant.”
 The technical term for plants having holes or clear parts in their leaves is called “leaf fenestration.“